David Madden – Founder and Executive Director

 Alan is a recently retired teacher and quiz bowl team coach from Half Hollow Hills High School (West) on Long Island.
 Alan brings a wealth of experience from years of organizing quiz bowl tournaments, some of which were attended by over 80 teams.
 He assists with all aspects of tournament organization and directing, along with outreach and recruiting in the Northeast.

-Raynell Cooper is a sophomore at George Washington University, where he is studying geography and history.
+Raynell Cooper is a junior at George Washington University, where he is studying geography and history.
 In 2011, while a student at Richard Montgomery High School, Raynell was a National Quarterfinalist in The National History Bee; and in the same year, he was also the Teen Tournament champion on Jeopardy!
 Raynell assists NHBB with outreach and tournament directing in the Washington, DC area, and also coordinates the question set used in the National Entertainment History Bee run at our National Championships.

-Brian is a junior at Columbia University and former captain of the White Plains High School Quiz Bowl team.
+Brian is a senior at Columbia University and former captain of the White Plains High School Quiz Bowl team.
 Brian is also a veteran of the 2010 Tri-State History Bowl, where he captained his team to a semi-final finish.
 As an Assistant Director of the National History Bowl, Brian helps out with tournament directing and organizational development, especially in Westchester County, NY.
 He can be reached at email@example.com.

 Danielle Hobeika – Webmaster